Gianfranco Gardin

-Gianfranco Agostino Gardin (15 March 1944 – 21 June 2024) was an Italian Roman Catholic prelate who was Archbishop-Bishop of Treviso.
+Gianfranco Agostino Gardin (15 March 1944 – 21 June 2024) was an Italian Catholic prelate who was Archbishop-Bishop of Treviso.

 Biography

 Gardin was born at San Polo di Piave, in the Province of Treviso, Italy.
 In 1946, when he was about two years old, his family moved to Venice, where he grew up.

 He joined the Order of Conventual Franciscan Friars, becoming a solemnly professed member on 4 October 1965.
 He was ordained a priest on 21 March 1970 and continued his studies in Padua and Rome.

 He taught moral theology in Padua from 1973 to 1998.
 He founded and edited the periodical Credere oggi, whose title means "Believing Today".

 In 1988 he became provincial superior of his order and in 1996 117th Minister General, a post he held until 2002.

 On 10 July 2006, he was named titular Archbishop of Cissa (transferred to Torcello in November 2007) and Secretary of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life.
 He was consecrated bishop on 26 August 2006.

 On 18 December 2009, Pope Benedict XVI appointed him Archbishop-Bishop of Treviso.

 Gardin died on 21 June 2024, at the age of 80.